kirandp416/Desk-Booking/deskbookingapp/README.md

 ## Creating tests with a database

-In the `test/resources` directory, there is a test database script named `database_test.sql`.
+In the `test/resources` directory, there is a test database script named `schema.sql`.
 You can use this script to add tables for your tests and have Spring execute the script before tests.

 1. Create an application.properties file in the test/resources folder: